danieltjw/aifutures/README.md

 - Unique and rare abilities

 Societies that are more informed, well-educated and support diverse abilities will create better AI models that will then be used to run those societies.

 ---

+# Future of Population

+With capable Narrow AI and AGI the need for workers to run society will diminish.

+Societies can decide to:
+- Increase population
+    - AI can exploit outer-space (energy, resources, living space) to support the a larger population
+    - Lower standards of living
+- Same of lower population
+    - Narrow AIs have significantly higher productivity
+    - Friendly AGI: Less vulnerable to corruptions and deception
+    - Higher standards of living

+---